 Put your fears to rest.

-In about a week, ashes are returned in a beautiful fine wood box, with a certification letter stating the name of the owner and the pet.
+In about 1 week, ashes are returned in a beautiful fine wood box, with a certification letter stating the name of the human and pet.
 If you’d like to be present during an individual cremation, you may do so.